SeikaHirori/Seika_iOS_journey/README.md

 This will contain my progress as I learn iOS development.
+It consists of both completed and work-in-progress (WIP) projects.
+It also consists of learning materials, resources, and personal notes I have uesd during my progress!

+To streamline the process of linking to the various folders, I use Git's submodules functionality.
+At 7pm UTC, GitHub Actions will automatically update the submodules if there are updates to them.

+___
 # Phase 2 - Start building projects
 [ ] Status: In-progress

 ***Objective***: Start building projects with SwiftUI using guidelines from Paul Hudson(@twostraws)'s [Hacking with Swift using SwiftUI](https://www.hackingwithswift.com/100/swiftui) (HwS)
 - My repo for projects using HwS's specificiations:
     - https://github.com/SeikaHirori/Seika_iOS_journey/tree/main/projects/hacking%20with%20swift

 Secondaries objectives once comfortable with SwiftUI:
 - Implement TDD in context of Functional/ End-to-End Testing via textbook: